ichuang/pyqsp/pyqsp/gadgets2/design_documentation.md

 ## On handling multiple controls
 - Correction of a gadget involves extraction first, i.e., using a gadget to generate an approximate Z rotation; this Z rotation is then controllized and combined with the original gadget sequence to produce a corrected output
-- `Can the controllization process at a given depth be handled by simply adding all controls to a given sequence element up to that specified depth?`
+- `Can the controllization process at a given depth be handled by simply adding all controls to a given sequence element up to that specified depth?` Answer: yes, and this has been implemented.
 - The resulting circuit will look, at each step, to an outside observer, like a Z conjugated X rotation; when correcting, we run extraction and then controllize the whole thing; for our purposes, this means adding a control on top of any controls already in existence.
 The SWAPS at the far ends will take care of moving the accrued half phase to the right qubit.
 - `Does this mean we have to pass arguments inside get_sequence() for ancillae tracking, or can we derive everything from the depth?
-It seems like the depth during traversal tells us everything we need to know.`
+It seems like the depth during traversal tells us everything we need to know.` Everything can be derived from depth, and is handled in the course of the recursive call automatically.

 ## Interaction with quantum circuit packages
 - The first step is to create an unambiguous description of the quantum circuit for a gadget; compiling this to an actual unitary will be done separately (and hopefully simply).